-The District maintains most of its cash in the County of Marin pooled investment fund for the purpose of increasing interest earnings through pooled investment activities.
+The District maintains most of its cash in the Marin County Investment Pool which was created and is operated to increase interest earnings through pooled investment activities.
 Interest earned on the investment pool is allocated quarterly to the participating funds using the daily cash balance of each fund.
-This pool, which is available for use by all funds, is displayed in the financial statements as "Cash and Cash Equivalents."
+The District is able to issue payments without restriction from its account through the agency of the County of Marin Department of Finance.

-2. CASH (continued)
+2. INVESTMENT IN MARIN COUNTY INVESTMENT POOL (continued)

-The County Pool includes both voluntary and involuntary participation from external entities.
+The County Pool includes both voluntary and involuntary participation from external public entities.
+The State of California statutes require certain special districts and other governmental agencies to maintain their cash surplus with the County Treasurer.

-The County's investment pool is not registered with the Securities and Exchange Commission as an investment company.
+The Marin County Investment Pool is not registered with the Securities and Exchange Commission as an investment company.
 Investments made by the Treasurer are regulated by the California Government Code and by the County's investment policy.
 The objectives of the policy are in order of priority, safety, liquidity, yield, and public trust.
 The County has established a treasury oversight committee to monitor and review the management of public funds maintained in the investment pool in accordance with Article 6 Section 27131 of the California Government Code.
 The oversight committee and the Board of Supervisors review and approve the investment policy annually.
 The County Treasurer prepares and submits a comprehensive investment report to the members of the oversight committee and the investment pool participants every month.
 The report covers the types of investments in the pool, maturity dates, par value, actual costs and fair value.